AppInstaller-iOS-Projects/Sploit-Test/README.md

 ## How to use:

 Sideload the application and run it.
-Press the Run PoC button.
+Press the Reboot button.
 If the device reboots, it's vulnerable.
 If nothing happens, it's not.

 ## Credits